Griffith Pugh: Mountaineering and physiology

-Cho Oyo 1952
+Cho Oyu 1952

-Expedition leader Eric Shipton invited Pugh, now on the High Altitude Committee of the Medical Research Council, to accompany the British 1952 Cho Oyo expedition to perform research on oxygen equipment that would be useful on the following year's expedition to Mount Everest.
+Expedition leader Eric Shipton invited Pugh, now on the High Altitude Committee of the Medical Research Council, to accompany the British 1952 Cho Oyu expedition to perform research on oxygen equipment that would be useful on the following year's expedition to Mount Everest.
 Pugh realised that the best way to do this was to study climbers in the field at altitude, and he analysed rates of breathing, and food and fluid intake.
 His report on his findings was, according to George Band, a climber on the 1953 Mount Everest expedition, of "fundamental value" to that expedition.
 These included the need to drink considerably more than the usual three or four pints of liquid per day; on Mount Everest.
 Hunt reports that Pugh's advice was that they drink six or seven pints of fluid a day.
 In June 1952, Pugh reported to the Joint Himalayan Committee that the failure of the Swiss on Mount Everest in the spring of that year suggested that the British, who he deemed to be less fit and less experienced mountaineers, therefore needed to be supplied with "only the best oxygen equipment ... to put up a better performance than the Swiss".

 Pugh's 1952 "seminal" report for the Medical Research Council was never published.
 The writer Michael Gill unearthed a copy with Pugh's other papers in the Mandeville Special Collection of the University of California, San Diego.
 He was surprised that it did not answer questions like the height at which to use oxygen, flow rates other than 4 L/m, and whether to use sleeping oxygen.